 Sherlock HolmesDr.
 Watson

-This is some code , multi line should be in code blocks with the cpp style applied for highlighting:
+Multi line code should be in code blocks with the language specified to add syntax highlighting:

 ```cppsome codemore code```